 A. Additional rules for providers serving infants and toddlers.
 In addition to the preceding rules, a Provider serving Children ages six weeks to 36 months must also comply with this section.

-** Supporting Maine’s Infants and Toddlers: Guidelines for Learning and Development.
+** Supporting Maine’s Infants and Toddlers: Early Learning Developmental Standards.
 We are expecting a revision on these Guidelines, as revision work is underway.

 2. Each Child must be allowed to form and follow his or her own pattern of sleeping, resting, and waking periods;